German government plans to reform adoption law – DW – 10/10/2024

 For now, the draft reform bill drawn up by the Justice Ministry emphasizes that some basic legal principles will no be changed.
 Firstly, a woman who gives birth to a child will always be considered to be the child's mother "without her legal status being contestable or open to agreement."
 Secondly, the draft bill states that "a child will continue to have only two legal parents."

-In Canada, a number of court rulings have recognized the right of more than two people to be the legal parents of a child.
+In Canada, several court rulings have recognized the right of more than two people to be the legal parents of a child.
 In 2021, for example, a British Columbia Supreme Court ruled that all three members of a polyamorous trio should be registered as the parents of the child they were raising together as a family.

 Multi-parent families of more than two are not currently legally recognized in any European country.
-A report by the State Commission in the Netherlands in 2016 recommended changes to the law to recognize multi-parenthood for up to four parents and two households.
-Successive governments have however taken different views on the matter and the law has thus far not been changed.
+A report by the State Commission in the Netherlands from 2016 recommended changes to the law to recognize multi-parenthood for up to four parents and two households.
+However, successive governments have taken different views on the matter, and the law has thus far not been changed.

 Edited by Rina Goldenberg